 Can I Afford Therapy?

-My full fee is $165 for a 45- 50 minute therapy hour.
-I accept private payment and Medicare.
+My full fee is $175 for a 45- 50 minute therapy hour.
+I accept private payment – payable at each session – via cash, check, credit card, or Zelle.
 As a licensed California mental health professional, I can provide treatment for you as an “out-of network provider” if you’re covered by PPO insurance.
 I am sometimes able to apply a sliding fee scale to help with affordability.

 Reasons to Choose Therapy with Me

-I am skillful at helping and empowering clients – especially those with anxiety – to accomplish a great deal over a relatively short time through effective anxiety disorder therapy.
+I am skillful at helping and empowering clients to accomplish a great deal over a relatively short time through effective therapy.
 Some mental health problems can be treated swiftly by a skilled therapist, while others require extensive treatment, which I can provide, as well.
 I bring exceptionally extensive, sophisticated, active knowledge of the latest psychological science to the practice of psychotherapy.
 I’m grateful that I can often help clients overcome anxiety problems that other therapists – including even anxiety specialists – can’t.

-I am now accepting referrals and clients for general psychotherapy and anxiety therapy at my Woodland Hills and Westlake Village offices.
+I am now accepting referrals and clients for general psychotherapy and anxiety therapy at my Agoura Hills office.
 Call 818-716-1695 or email me at PanicBuster@socal.rr.com.